Italy, In Simplicity

 From Rome to the hill towns of Umbria and Tuscany, each place carried its own rhythm—yet shared the same underlying philosophy.

 In Orvieto and Civita di Bagnoregio, a hilltop village suspended between earth and sky, time seemed to soften.
-Its worn stone paths, quiet stillness, and enduring beauty felt like a reminder that the most meaningful things are often preserved slowly, carefully, and with intention.
+Its worn stone paths, quiet stillness, and enduring beauty served as a reminder that the most meaningful things are often preserved slowly, carefully, and with intention.

-Pitigliano rose from volcanic rock, blending seamlessly into the earth beneath it, architecture not imposed, but integrated into the landscape itself.
+Pitigliano rose from volcanic rock, blending seamlessly into the earth beneath it.
+Its architecture was not imposed but integrated into the landscape itself.

 In Pienza and Montepulciano, food felt inseparable from the land itself—less invented than inherited.